KADSUBEB explains February salary delay

 By Ibrahim Hassan-Wuyo

-Kaduna State Universal Basic Education Board(KADSUBEB) has explained that the delay in paying some primary school teachers February salary, is as a result of technical hitches which will soon be rectified .
+Kaduna State Universal Basic Education Board(KADSUBEB) has explained that the delay in paying some primary school teachers’ February salaries, is a result of technical hitches which will soon be rectified.

 According to the statement, the bank explained that the problem is ‘’attributed to the severe network challenges that all banks are facing, as a result of a deluge of online transfers, occasioned by the naira redesign policy.’’